 For more information contact Susie Smith.

-Two to three times each year, we hold informal roundtable discussions on a single topic.
+Two to three times each year, we hold informal roundtable discussions on a specific topic.
 These discussions are open to all BHEA members and provide a chance to hear from and talk with other parents who are in the trenches of homeschooling.
-Past topics have included: what college professors wish freshmen knew about college, preparing for high school, lapbooking, homeschooling hour-by-hour, organizing your homeschool.
+Past topics have included: what college professors wish freshmen knew about college, preparing for high school, lapbooking, homeschooling hour-by-hour, organizing your homeschool, etc.